-The need to replace the Bengal Municipal Act 1932 was felt for various reasons.
+The need to replace the Bengal Municipal Act of 1932 was felt for various reasons.
 Originating in the pre-independence period, it has not been able to meet the aspirations of a growing urban population, even after several amendments since independence, as these amendments had to be made within the existing framework of the law.

-The BMA Act of 1932 was replaced by the West Bengal Municipal Act, 1993.
+The BMA Act of 1932 was replaced by the West Bengal Municipal Act, of 1993.
 The relevant bill was awaiting the approval of the President when the 74th Amendment to the Constitution came into force.
-Consequently, it incorporated the provisions of the 74th Amendment Act and the amended bill was passed by the State Assembly in 1993.
+Consequently, it incorporated the provisions of the 74th Amendment Act, and the amended bill was passed by the State Assembly in 1993.

 Subsequently, the 1993 Act was further amended in 1994, 96, 97, 99, and 2000 to address the shortcomings that occurred during its implementation.

 The function of the Urban Development and Municipal Affairs Department

 The West Bengal Municipal Act 1993, has brought about major changes in the municipal system of governance in the state.
 Various academics and constitutional experts have acknowledged that the law is far ahead of similar functions in other states in terms of structure, municipal government autonomy, and decentralization of powers and functions.